-Program will deliver services to the PLWH only to the extent that similar services are not available from another source (such as a translator employed by the clinic).
+1 Program will deliver services to the PLWH only to the extent that similar services are not available from another source (such as a translator employed by the clinic).
 This excludes use of family members of friends of the PLWH.

-Based on need, agency shall provide the following types of linguistic services in the PLWH's preferred language:

-- Oral interpretation

-- Written translation

-- Sign language

-1.2 Timeliness of Scheduling

-Program will schedule service within one (1) business day of the request.

-- Request date documented. - Scheduling of service documented.

-Agency will develop and maintain policies and/or procedures that outline the delivery of service including, but not limited to, the marketing of the service to applicable community stakeholders, the scheduling of interpreters and process of utilizing the service.
+Based on need, agency shall provide the following types of linguistic services in the PLWH's preferred language: • Oral interpretation • Written translation • Sign language 1.2 Timeliness of Scheduling Program will schedule service within one (1) business day of the request.
+Administr Request date documented.
+Scheduling of service documented.
+2.1 Program Policies and/or Procedures Agency will develop and maintain policies and/or procedures that outline the delivery of service including, but not limited to, the marketing of the service to applicable community stakeholders, the scheduling of interpreters and process of utilizing the service.
 Agency will disseminate policies and/or procedures to providers seeking to utilize the service.

-Agency should have the ability to provide (or make arrangements for the provision of) translation services regardless of the language of the PLWH seeking assistance

-Agency will be able to provide interpretation/ translation in the languages needed based on the needs assessment for the area.

-Additionally, the agency will have policies and procedures that comply with applicable DSHS Universal Standards

-2.2 Staff Qualifications and Training

-To ensure highest quality of communication:

-Oral and written translators will be certified by the Certification Commission for Healthcare Interpreters (CCHI) or the National Board of

-- Program's Policies and Procedures document systems to comply with:
+Program's Policies and Procedures document systems to comply with: DSHS Universal Standards TRG contract and Attachments Standards of Care Collection of Performance Measures Agency should have the ability to provide (or make arrangements for the provision of) translation services regardless of the language of the PLWH seeking assistance Agency will be able to provide interpretation/ translation in the languages needed based on the needs assessment for the area.
+Additionally, the agency will have policies and procedures that comply with applicable DSHS Universal Standards 2.2 Staff Qualifications and Training To ensure highest quality of communication: Oral and written translators will be certified by the Certification Commission for Healthcare Interpreters (CCHI) or the National Board of Program Policies and Procedures will ensure the contracted agency complies with Legislation and Regulations: (Americans with Disabilities Act (ADA), Section 504 of the

-- DSHS Universal Standards

-- TRG contract and Attachments

-- Standards of Care

-- Collection of Performance Measures

-- Program Policies and Procedures will ensure the contracted agency complies with Legislation and Regulations: - (Americans with Disabilities Act (ADA), Section 504 of the

 Certification for Medical Interpreters (NBCMI).
 Where CCHI and NBCMI certification for a specific language do not exist, an equivalent certification (MasterWord, etc.) may be substituted for the CCHI and NBCMI certification.

-- Staff and volunteers who provide American Sign Language services must hold a certification from the Board of Evaluation of Interpreters (BEI), the Registry of Interpreters for the Deaf (RID), the National Interpreter Certification (NIC), or the State of Texas at a level recommended by the Texas Department of Assistive and Rehabilitative Services (DARS) Office for Deaf and Hard of Hearing Services. - Interpreter staff/agency will be trained and experienced in the health care setting.

-- Rehabilitation Act, Title VI of Civil Rights Act, Health Information Portability and Accountability Act (HIPAA), Health Information Technology for Economic and Clinical Health Act - Agency contracts with companies that maintain certified ASL interpreters on staff. - Agency scheduling documents appropriate levels of interpreters are requested.
+Staff and volunteers who provide American Sign Language services must hold a certification from the Board of Evaluation of Interpreters (BEI), the Registry of Interpreters for the Deaf (RID), the National Interpreter Certification (NIC), or the State of Texas at a level recommended by the Texas Department of Assistive and Rehabilitative Services (DARS) Office for Deaf and Hard of Hearing Services.
+Interpreter staff/agency will be trained and experienced in the health care setting.
+Rehabilitation Act, Title VI of Civil Rights Act, Health Information Portability and Accountability Act (HIPAA), Health Information Technology for Economic and Clinical Health Act Agency contracts with companies that maintain certified ASL interpreters on staff.
+Agency scheduling documents appropriate levels of interpreters are requested.
+2.6 Language Accessibility Language assistance must be provided to individuals who have limited English proficiency and/or other communication needs at no cost to them in order to facilitate timely access to all health care and services.
+Subrecipients must provide easy-to-understand print and multimedia materials and signage in the languages commonly used by the populations in the service area to inform all individuals of the availability of language assistance services.
+All AAs and subrecipients must establish culturally and linguistically appropriate goals, policies, and management accountability, and infuse them throughout the organizations' planning and operations.
+Language accessibility policies and documentation of training on policies are available for on-site review.
+Print and multimedia materials meet requirements.